Today's Articles

 She continues to advocate for the rights of oppressed women and minority groups.
 Among her plays are Sister Son/ji, which was first produced Off-Broadway at the New York Shakespeare Festival Public Theater in 1972; Uh, Huh: But How Do it Free Us?, staged in Chicago at the Northwestern University Theatre in 1975, and Malcolm Man/Don’t Live Here No Mo’, first produced in 1979 at the ASCOM Community Center in Philadelphia.
 Sanchez has edited two anthologies of Black literature: We Be Word Sorcerers: 25 Stories by Black Americans (1974) and 360° of Blackness Coming at You (1999).
 She is committed to various activist causes, including the Brandywine Peace Community, MADRE, and Plowshares.
 Though still emphasizing what she sees as the need for revolutionary cultural change, Sanchez's later works, such as I've Been a Woman (1978), Homegirls and Handgrenades (1985), and Under a Soprano Sky (1987), tend to focus less on separatist themes and more on themes of love, community, and empowerment.

-She continues to explore the haiku, tanka, sonku forms, and blues-influenced rhythms.
+She continues exploring haiku, tanka, sonku forms, and blues-influenced rhythms.
 Later works continue her experiments with forms such as the epic in Does Your House Have Lions?
 (1997), an emotional account of her brother's deadly struggle with AIDS, and the haiku in Morning Haiku (2010).
 In addition to her poetry, Sanchez's contributions to the Black Arts Movement included drama and prose.
 She began writing plays while in San Francisco in the 1960s.
 Several of her plays challenge the masculinist spirit of the movement, focusing on strong female protagonists.
 Sanchez has been recognized as a pioneering champion of black feminism.
 Her more recent contemporary endeavors include a spoken-word interlude on "Hope is an Open Window," a song co-written by Diana Ross from her 1998 album Every Day is a New Day.

 The song is featured as the sound bed for a tribute video to 9/11 that can be viewed on YouTube.
 She is currently among 20 Black women participating in "Freedom Sisters," a mobile exhibition initiated by the Cincinnati Museum Center and the Smithsonian Institution.
 Sanchez became Philadelphia's first Poet Laureate and served in that position from 2012 to 2014.
-In 2013 Sanchez headlined the 17th annual Poetry Ink, where she read her poem "Under a Soprano Sky."
+In 2013, Sanchez headlined the 17th annual Poetry Ink, where she read her poem "Under a Soprano Sky."
 She has also been awarded the Community Service Award from the National Black Caucus of State Legislators, the Lucretia Mott Award, the Governor's Award for Excellence in the Humanities, and the Peace and Freedom Award from the Women's International League for Peace and Freedom, as well as the 1999 Langston Hughes Poetry Award, the 2004 Harper Lee Award, and the 2006 National Visionary Leadership Award.

-2009 she received the Robert Creeley Award from the Robert Creeley Foundation.
-In 2017 Sanchez was honored at the 16th Annual Dr. Betty Shabazz Awards in a ceremony held on June 29 at the Schomburg Center for Research in Black Culture, Harlem.
+2009, she received the Robert Creeley Award from the Robert Creeley Foundation.
+In 2017, Sanchez was honored at the 16th Annual Dr. Betty Shabazz Awards ceremony on June 29 at the Schomburg Center for Research in Black Culture, Harlem.
 In 2018, she won the Wallace Stevens Award from the Academy of American Poets for proven mastery of the art of poetry.
 At the 84th Annual Anisfield-Wolf Book Awards ceremony on September 26, 2019, Sanchez was honored with the Lifetime Achievement Award by the Cleveland Foundation.
 She was a leading figure in the Black Arts Movement and has authored over a dozen books of poetry, as well as short stories, critical essays, plays, and children's books.
 She has been influential to other African American poets, including Krista Franklin.

 To be a Writer